Colour and Haze

-We essentially offer three groups of testing devices for measuring colour, gloss and haze of materials, surfaces or liquids.
+We essentially offer two groups of testing devices for measuring colour and haze of materials, surfaces or liquids.
 They are the ideal instruments for laboratory and field use.

 Since the product range includes a large number of similar instruments, we will introduce the leading products in their class below.
-These are colorimeters for simple colour determination, spectrophotometers for high-precision colour determination, a test instrument for gloss detection and one for turbidity and transmission measurement.
+These are colorimeters for simple colour determination, spectrophotometers for high-precision colour determination and a test instrument for turbidity and transmission measurement.

 The overview shows the individual products and performance for colour detection.

 The spectrophotometer is a precision optical testing device for measuring colour.
 For this purpose, the light intensity relative to the wavelength is determined.
 By illuminating the measuring surface over the spectrum from ultraviolet to infrared (360 to 780nm) of visible light, the reflectance values are determined.